uf-mil/NaviGator_paper/NaviGator_paper.md

 The lowest level
 perception service available on the NaviGator ASV is the Occupancy Grid Server.
-Occupancy grids are a twodimensional grid-like representation of the environment generated by the sensor suite available on the ASV.
+Occupancy grids are a two dimensional grid-like representation of the environment generated by the sensor suite available on the ASV.
 The generated map contains both the occupied and unoccupied regions in the environment.
 This information is provided to